-Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 25 if the Company borrows under the Second Tranche) after the end of the Interest-Only Period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the Interest-Only Period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.
-The final payment due on the maturity date shall include all outstanding principal and all accrued unpaid interest and an end of term payment totaling (x) 6% of the original funded principal amount of the First Tranche if the Company does not borrow under the Second Tranche, or (y) 9.5% of the total original funded principal amount under the First and Second Tranche if the Company does borrow under the Second Tranche (the End of Term Payment).
-The Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the End of Term Payment, a prepayment fee between 1% and 3% of the commitment amount of the First and Second Tranches, and any bank expenses become due and payable.
+Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 31 if the Company borrows under the Second Tranche) after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amended interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.
+The Second Amendment amended the Second Tranche Final Payment due on the maturity date, which payments shall include all outstanding principal and all accrued unpaid interest and an end of term payment totaling (x) 6.0% of the original funded principal amount of the First Tranche, and (y) 4.0% of the total original funded principal amount under the Second Tranche if the Company does borrow under the Second Tranche (the Supplemental Final Payment).
+The Second Amendment also amended the prepayment amounts, so that the Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the first and second tranches, and any bank expenses become due and payable.

-The Company incurred \$10.0 thousand of debt issuance costs in connection with the First Amendment and had unamortized issuance costs and unamortized debt discount under the Loan Agreement of \$2.0 thousand and \$16.0 thousand, respectively.
+The Company incurred \$10.0 thousand of debt issuance costs in connection with the First Amendment and \$15.6 thousand of debt issuance costs in connection with the Second Amendment.
 The Company recorded these costs, including the unaccreted portion of the final payment obligation under the Loan Agreement as a discount from the carrying value of the Term Loan, which are being amortized using the effective interest method over the life of the First Amendment.
-The unamortized debt issuance costs and debt discount balance was \$0.1 million as of March 31, 2022.
+The unamortized debt issuance costs and debt discount balance was \$0.1 million as of June 30, 2022.

-The Term Loan and unamortized discount and debt issuance costs balances as of March 31, 2022 are shown below (in thousands):
+The Term Loan and unamortized discount and debt issuance costs balances as of June 30, 2022 are shown below (in thousands):

-rch 31, 2022
+June 30, 2022

 Total Term Loan debt \$ 5,000

-Less: unamortized discount and debt issuance costs (110)
+Less: unamortized discount and debt issuance costs (112)

-Total Term Loan, net 4,890
+Total Term Loan, net 4,888

-Less: Term Loan, current portion (405)
+Less: Term Loan, current portion (811)

-Term loan, net of current portion \$ 4,485
+Term loan, net of current portion \$ 4,077